How to Start an SEO Agency: The Ultimate Guide

 Create a process for onboarding new clients

-When you get a new client, it’s important to have a process in place for getting them up to speed on your services and how you work.
+When you get a new client, it’s important to have an onboarding process in place for getting them up to speed on your services and how you work.
 This will help ensure a smooth transition and prevent any misunderstandings from happening.

 Your marketing agency onboarding process should include things like setting expectations, explaining your services and outlining your project management workflow.
 You may also want to create a client handbook that covers all of this information and more.